 Short on resources or time?
 Take a fresh look at your existing content and identify ways you can update or improve it from both an information and an SEO perspective.

 While more traditional marketing forms have taken a hit, social media is flourishing.
 In the age of social distancing, people are turning to LinkedIn, Facebook, Twitter, etc. to get updates, share information and establish a sense of community.
-An active social media presence can boost engagement and help initiate conversations with prospective clients.
+An active social media presence can boost engagement and help initiate conversations with prospective clients and buyers.

 Your audience not only uses social channels differently, but each channel has strengths and weaknesses to be aware of.
 You’ll need to know when your target audience frequents each channel and what kind of content they like to interact with there.